Things You'll Need

 Set silverware handles down, except for knives, which should be handles up in the silverware basket.

-Fill both dishwasher cups with dishwasher detergent.
+Fill both dishwasher cups with dishwasher detergent or dishwasher tabs.

 Add rinse agent to rinse agent dispenser; replace top of dispenser.